Grenosaurus/Chatbot/README.md

 \requirements\pythonRequirements.txt
 ```

 Some of the C++/C dependency tools can be installed with the help of MS Visual Studio installer (https://visualstudio.microsoft.com/) or it's also possible to bypass those by using Anaconda.
-This project is done with a bootstrap version of Anaconda, Miniconda3 (https://docs.conda.io/projects/miniconda/en/latest/) that includes the some necessary python packages for scientifical/mathematical promgramming.
+This project is done with a bootstrap version of Anaconda, Miniconda3 (https://docs.conda.io/projects/miniconda/en/latest/) that includes some necessary Python packages for scientific/mathematical programming.
 Conda includes the following packages:

 - conda3
-- Python 3.11 (the latest version at the time of starting the project).
+- Python 3.11 (the latest version when starting the project).
-- pip 23.3 (latest version by the time of starting the project).
+- pip 23.3 (latest version when starting the project).
 - Some default scientific Python libraries, like Numpy.

-Following python packages from the text file:
+Following Python packages from the text file:

 - pypdf
 - accelerate